thegetty/bronze-guidelines/content/intro.md

 #### 2.1.4 Solid and hollow casts

-A cast may be solid or formed as a metal shell in which the internal hollow shape is defined by an internal heat-resistant mold, referred to as the core ({% ref 'fig-010' %}, **video 4**).
+A cast may be solid or formed as a metal shell in which the internal hollow shape is defined by an internal heat-resistant mold, referred to as the core ({% ref 'fig-010' %}, {% ref 'vid-04' %}).
 Casts of a certain size or volume tend to be created hollow to reduce the amount of metal.
 This not only saves expensive metal, but also minimizes the risk of {% def "bronze" %} and potential cracking, as thicker volumes of metal solidify in less controllable ways ({% ref 'fig-008' %}).
 The thicker the metal wall, the larger the difference of temperature between the wall’s middle and surfaces, so as the surface of the wall solidifies, large amounts of metal may still be liquid inside (see [I.3§1.3.1](/vol-1/3/#S1.3.1), [I.3§1.3.2](/vol-1/3/#S1.3.2)).
 Solid casting is therefore generally (but not always) done with smaller casts or in areas of a cast—such as extremities—where a core would be too fine and therefore too delicate to withstand the violence of the casting process.
 The decision as to whether a cast is solid or hollow may also depend on a number of nontechnical parameters.[^36]

-{% figuregroup "3", "fig-010, fig-008" %}
+{% figuregroup "3", "fig-010, vid-04, fig-008" %}

 </section>
 <section id="S2.1.5">